 There is a maximum component height allowed for both the probed and the unprobed region of the PCB, typically around 40 mm and 90 mm, respectively.
 The tall components are placed on the bottom side if it is unprobed or fitted after the test.
 They can create a no-fly zone on the assembly and also hinder test access.

 Design for testing (DFT) is fundamentally a reviewing process to find and fix any manufacturing error, check the customer-provided specifications, and minimize excess process.
 Without this periodic testing, PCB manufacturers can face serious production errors.
 Assured DFT/DFA/DFM checks are one of the many benefits of choosing turnkey PCB manufacturing and assembly from a single fab shop.
+DFT ensures fabricating a board with a high yield at the minimum cost.
+If you’ve any queries regarding the design for testing, please comment below.
+We’ll gladly help you!

-DFT ensures fabricating a board with a high yield with the minimum cost.
-Please do comment below if you have any questions regarding this.
 Check out our design guide to understand how design for manufacturability works.

 Design for Manufacturing Handbook